ArgonDesign/alogic/doc/compilation.md

 Verilog, mapping issues back from the Verilog source locations to the corresponding Alogic source should be relatively simple in most cases.
-Translations of various design entities are discussed in their own documentations.
+Translations of various design entities are discussed in their own documentation.
 Where there is ambiguity due to reusing variable names in disjoint lexical scopes, the compiler tries to emit sensibly differentiated names, for example by appending the source line number to variable instances.